askthecode/documentation/docs/features/branches/list-branches.md

 ### Overview

-The List Branches feature enables users to view all branches within a specific GitHub repository directly from the AskTheCode interface.
+The **List Branches** feature enables users to view all branches within a specific GitHub repository directly from the AskTheCode GPT.
 This functionality provides an overview of the repository's branch structure, making it easier to navigate and manage different versions of the project.

 ### Why It's Useful
 - **Branch Overview**: Quickly get an overview of all branches in a repository, helping users to navigate and understand the project's structure.